SARA: Controllable Makeup Transfer with Spatial Alignment and Region-Adaptive Normalization: Related Work

-Other studies, such as \cite{nguyen2021lipstick,gu2019ladn}, focus on dramatic makeup styles, while lyu $\emph{et~al.}$ introduce a 3D-aware GAN to unwarp the texture of the face and refine it based on the symmetry of the face to solve the shadow and occlusion problem \cite{lyu2021sogan}.
-Wan $\emph{et~al.}$ improve the fidelity of local regions sensitive to color by consolidating the transformer architecture into makeup transfer \cite{wan2022facial}, and \cite{sun2022ssat} facilitates the render quality in the correct position.
 However, these methods lack user control over the transfer process.
-To address this, Chen $\emph{et~al.}$ propose BeautyGlow \cite{chen2019beautyglow} to disentangle makeup style and facial identity of latent vectors, enabling flexible control of style degree.
+To address this, Chen $\emph{et~al.}$ propose BeautyGlow \cite{chen2019beautyglow}, which disentangles makeup style and facial identity of latent vectors, enabling users to adjust the intensity of the transferred style.
 PSGAN \cite{jiang2020psgan} and improved PSGAN++ \cite{liu2021psgan++} propose to handle the spatial misalignment problem facing non-frontal images by incorporating visual appearances and locations into the attention mechanism.
-Our proposed method, SARA, performs better in several aspects.
-First, we depart from the need for facial landmarks that are easily inaccurate and computational-expensive.
-Second, local correspondence cannot model the global context relationship.
-EleGant \cite{yang2022elegant} uses a pyramid structure with a high-resolution feature map to preserve high-frequency makeup features beyond color distributions, but it lacks careful consideration of large misalignment.
-SCGAN \cite{deng2021spatially} separates facial component attributes via semantic layouts, which are mapped into latent space and recombined in a specific order.
-However, decoupling the shape and style of makeup without any consideration of space may lead to unnatural artifacts \cite{liu2021learning,zhao2021retinexdip}.
-Therefore, we propose incorporating spatial alignment to retain the context that provides details.
+EleGANt \cite{yang2022elegant} uses a pyramid structure with a high-resolution feature map to preserve high-frequency makeup features beyond color distributions, but it lacks careful consideration of large misalignment.
+Nevertheless, both methods lack careful consideration of large misalignment and rely heavily on facial landmarks, which introduces additional computational overhead.
+SCGAN \cite{deng2021spatially} separates facial component into low-dimensional feature vectors according to semantic layouts, which are recombined in a specific order to render the image.
+Although \cite{sun2022ssat} establishes a dense correspondence to perform semantic alignment, it does not effectively handle the problem of semantic region mismatch that arises when the poses between the source and reference images are misaligned.